The 69th British Eastercon and National Science Fiction Convention

 Some events assigned to small rooms proved unexpectedly popular and fans were left out when there was no more room, and the convention felt as much Fringe and mainstream festival throughout.
 The really interesting stuff was going on in the corners and wings, often overshadowing the main showcase centre stage set pieces.
 Hearing from others what programmes they went to inevitably drew regrets from everyone wishing they had gone to that too.
 This was a con for being able to appear in two or more places at once.
 We really were spoilt for choice.

 Guests of Honour included Kim Stanley Robinson, looking remarkably young for such a prolific output, and the wonderful Nnedi Okorafor, recently commissioned to Marvel to write Black Panther comics.
 Both Authors were announced as nominees for 2018 Hugo Awards during the convention.
 Okorafor for her novella Binti: Home, and Robinson for his novel New York 2140 which I have reviewed for the SF² Concatenation.
-The other Guests of Honour were graphic novel writer Kieron Gillen (amusingly mistaken for Dr Who & Guardians of the Galaxy actress Karen Gillen) and fan extraordinaire Christina Lake, who kindly gave all attendees a nicely bound collection of her zine writings.
+The other Guests of Honour were graphic novel writer Kieron Gillen (amusingly mistaken for Dr Who & Guardians of the Galaxy actress Karen Gillen) and fan extraordinaire Christina Lake, for whom the convention organisers gave all attendees a nicely bound collection of her zine writings.

 Other writers were also present and actively participating in many panels including SF author Charlie Stross and horror writer and longstanding President of the Festival of Fantastic Films Ramsey Campbell.